rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 TS's semantic rules prevent something like `someText === someNumber` from compiling, except, this safety is fragile and assumes that `someText` or `someNumber` are not accidentally widened to `unknown` by the type inference.
 And TS uses a similar approach for other built-in JS operators.

+The impacts of accidental widening to `unknown` on static verification are hard to predict.
 I attribute this quote to Paul Phillips (former Scala's compiler engineer).
 These are not his exact words, the quote is from memory:

 > "There is nothing obviously wrong.
 What is wrong is not obvious."